GRAINS-Wheat rallies as tensions rise between Russia, Ukraine

 By Cassandra Garrison

-MEXICO CITY, May 3 (Reuters) - Chicago wheat rebounded on Wednesday after hitting its lowest in 25 months as tensions escalated between Russia and Ukraine, putting in doubt the future of the Black Sea grains deal, analysts said.
+MEXICO CITY, May 3 (Reuters) - Chicago wheat rebounded from a 25-month low to close higher on Wednesday, edging up on fresh tensions between Russia and Ukraine that cast doubt on the future of the Black Sea grains corridor, analysts said.

-Corn alsogained and soybeans fell as rapidly progressing U.S. planting weighed on prices.
+Corn also gained on the tensions.
+Soybeans, meanwhile, followed with a rally after touching a 7-month low in the session.

 Russia accused Ukraine on Wednesday of attacking the Kremlin with drones overnight in a failed attempt to kill President Vladimir Putin.

-Later, Ukraine President Volodymyr Zelenskiy said Russia did not appear interested in extending the Black Sea grain deal, but that Kyiv was focused on looking for partners to fulfil the deal and was not looking for Russian interest.
+Later, Ukraine President Volodymyr Zelenskiy said that Russia did not appear to be interested in extending the Black Sea grain deal, but that Kyiv was focused on looking for partners to fulfil the deal and was not looking for Russian interest.

 Talks were due to be held in Moscow on May 5, but it was unclear whether all parties were in agreement.